- Dr. Scott Poole

 Student Membership Demographic and groups

-Fairfax County Public Schools supports an open enrollment policy regarding student access to honors and AP classes.
+Fairfax County Public Schools supports an open enrollment policy regarding student access to honors, AP and DE classes.
 Any student interested in taking these advanced courses may enroll in them.

 - 27% scored a 3